 the smartphone or tablet you pair the glasses with must be nearby

-the glasses have a limited battery life, maybe 4 hours for what Meta describes as typical use, but they recharge in their case and the battery in the case holds up to 9 full charges of the glasses.
+the glasses have a limited battery life, maybe 4 hours for what Meta describes as medium use, but they recharge in their case and Meta states that the battery in the case holds up to 32 hours of glasses use.
 I haven't yet managed to run my glasses battery down below 50% in a full morning or afternoon session but I don't use them much for streaming music.
 There's an on/off switch in the left arm which can be used it you just want them to be sunglasses for a while but they seem to consume little battery while idle

 functions that use Meta AI, including all the visual features, require an internet connection to your smartphone and this will render the glasses less useful in areas of poor mobile service reception where there is no good wi-fi for you to use